anubhavsinha98/MyCollegeDatabase/README.md

 Made with tkinter,xlrt and xlwt modules.

-This project is all about creating the databses about the college .
+This project is all about creating the databases about the college hubs .

 Easy code and you can understand easily.